 - Does the provider use its own servers or sub contractors’ servers?

 - In what country are those servers located?

 - Can the cloud provider be certain that data will remain on a server or group of servers in a particular country?

 - If those servers are outside the EEA or a country with a current adequacy decision, what written contract is in place between the cloud provider and subcontractor, and if there is one, does it include the standard contractual clauses?

-If you require any guidance regarding this matter, then please do not hesitate to get in touch with our experienced team of Intellectual property Solicitors in Devon on 01392 207020.
+If you require any advice regarding any matter similar to this, then please do not hesitate to get in touch with our experienced team of Intellectual Property Solicitors in Devon on 01392 207020.